 6. Student ID

 This may seem like a no-brainer, but many tourist attractions/museums offer student rates —but can be stingy about accepting U.S. university IDs.
 Such places will want to verify your student ID with the date of issue or expiration date.
-If your student ID doesn’t have some sort of date on it, or to be on the safe side, one option is to purchase an international student card if you’re thinking of making several visits to museums, tourist attractions, etc.
+If your student ID doesn’t have some sort of date on it, or to be on the safe side, one option is to purchase an international student card if you’re thinking of making several visits to museums, tourist attractions, etc. Always better to be safe and bring it to grab a discount when you can!

 7. Good walking shoes!